Quantum machine learning: Quantum Convolution Neural Network

-Hidden quantum Markov models

-Hidden quantum Markov models (HQMMs) are a quantum-enhanced version of classical Hidden Markov Models (HMMs), which are typically used to model sequential data in various fields like robotics and natural language processing.
-Unlike the approach taken by other quantum-enhanced machine learning algorithms, HQMMs can be viewed as models inspired by quantum mechanics that can be run on classical computers as well.
-Where classical HMMs use probability vectors to represent hidden 'belief' states, HQMMs use the quantum analogue: density matrices.
-Recent work has shown that these models can be successfully learned by maximizing the log-likelihood of the given data via classical optimization, and there is some empirical evidence that these models can better model sequential data compared to classical HMMs in practice, although further work is needed to determine exactly when and how these benefits are derived.
-Additionally, since classical HMMs are a particular kind of Bayes net, an exciting aspect of HQMMs is that the techniques used show how we can perform quantum-analogous Bayesian inference, which should allow for the general construction of the quantum versions of probabilistic graphical models.

 Fully quantum machine learning

-In the most general case of quantum machine learning, both the learning device and the system under study, as well as their interaction, are fully quantum.
+In the most general case of QML, both the learning device and the system under study, as well as their interaction, are fully quantum.
 This section gives a few examples of results on this topic.

 One class of problem that can benefit from the fully quantum approach is that of 'learning' unknown quantum states, processes or measurements, in the sense that one can subsequently reproduce them on another quantum system.
 For example, one may wish to learn a measurement that discriminates between two coherent states, given not a classical description of the states to be discriminated, but instead a set of example quantum systems prepared in these states.
 The naive approach would be to first extract a classical description of the states and then implement an ideal discriminating measurement based on this information.
 This would only require classical learning.
 However, one can show that a fully quantum approach is strictly superior in this case.
 (This also relates to work on quantum pattern matching.)
 The problem of learning unitary transformations can be approached in a similar way.

 Going beyond the specific problem of learning states and transformations, the task of clustering also admits a fully quantum version, wherein both the oracle which returns the distance between data-points and the information processing device which runs the algorithm are quantum.
 Finally, a general framework spanning supervised, unsupervised and reinforcement learning in the fully quantum setting was introduced in, where it was also shown that the possibility of probing the environment in superpositions permits a quantum speedup in reinforcement learning.
 Such a speedup in the reinforcement-learning paradigm has been experimentally demonstrated in a photonic setup.